rackerlabs/technical-blog/_posts/2020-05-13-use-the-azure-secrets-store-csi-in-aks-driver.md

 bio: "Jimmy Rudley is an Azure&reg; Architect at Rackspace and an active member of the Azure community.
 He focuses on solving large and complex architecture and automation problems within Azure."
 categories:
     - Azure
-metaTitle: "Use the Azure secrets store CSI driver in AKS"
+metaTitle: "Use the Azure Secret Store CSI driver in AKS"
-metaDescription: "Use the Azure&reg secrets store CSI driver in AKS."
+metaDescription: "Use the Azure&reg Secret Store CSI driver in AKS."
-ogTitle: "Use the Azure secrets store CSI driver in AKS"
+ogTitle: "Use the Azure Secret Store CSI driver in AKS"
-ogDescription: "Use the Azure&reg secrets store CSI driver in AKS."
+ogDescription: "Use the Azure&reg Secret Store CSI driver in AKS."
 ---

 If you have been using Azure&reg; Key Vault FlexVolume for Azure Kubernetes Service (AKS), it is time to switch over to the new provider.
-The FlexVolume solution has been deprecated in favor of the [Azure Key Vault Provider for Secret Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).
-The Azure provider for the [Secret Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) has a simple configuration that makes deployment and governance around keys, secrets, and certificates feel like any other Azure resources talking to the key vault.
+Azure deprecated the FlexVolume solution in favor of the [Azure Key Vault Provider for Secret Store CSI Driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).
+The Azure Key Vault provider for the [Secret Store CSI driver](https://github.com/kubernetes-sigs/secrets-store-csi-driver) has a simple configuration that makes deployment and governance around keys, secrets, and certificates feel like any other Azure resources talking to the key vault.
 Let's take a look at a complete example from provisioning an AKS cluster to reading in a secret as an environmental variable.